 Footsteps Child Care, Inc. is a place that is safe, respectful, and friendly.
-We are accountable, inclusive, tolerant, and healthy.
-These are our behavior expectations, the staff models these behaviors, and staff respects the dignity of the children, the families, and each other.
+We are inclusive and we are healthy.
+These are our behavior expectations, the staff models these behaviors, and we respect the dignity of the children, the families, and the staff.

-Staff strives to encourage cooperative problem solving, internalizing impulse control, and appropriate verbalization of feelings.
-When a problem arises between children, children are encouraged to resolve their problem through discussion.
-Staff is available to help children with problem solving, make suggestions, and offer support, help, and guide children to solve differences.
-Children are encouraged to recount the facts to each other, including staff, and to consider other ways to handle the difficulty in the future.
+- > Staff strives to encourage cooperative problem solving, internalizing impulse control, and appropriate verbalization of feelings. - > When a problem arises between children, children are encouraged to resolve their problem through discussion. - > Staff are available to help children with problem solving, make suggestions, offer support, help, and guide children to solve differences. - Children are encouraged to recount the facts to each other, including staff, and to consider other ways to handle the difficulty in the future.